cbaziotis/neat-vision/README.md

 _neat-vision_ is made for visualizing the weights of attention mechanisms for Natural Language Processing (Tasks) tasks.
-At the moment, _neat-vision_ works only for self-attention mechanisms for sentence-level models.
+At this moment, _neat-vision_ only supports the visualization of self-attention mechanisms, operating on the sentence-level and for the following tasks:
+ - Regression: predict a single continuous value.
+ - Multi-class Classification: a classification task with more than two classes.
+  Each sample belongs to one of `N` classes.
+ - Multi-label Classification: we have `N` classes and each sample may belong to more than one classes.
+   Essentially, it is a binary classification task for each class.

-However in the future there are plans for supporting document-level models (hierarchical) and seq2seq models, such as in Neural Machine Translation.
+However in the future there are plans for supporting document-level models (hierarchical) and seq2seq models, such as in Neural Machine Translation (NMT).

 **Website (live)**: https://cbaziotis.github.io/neat-vision/